google-research-datasets/paws/pawsx/README.md

 Note: for multilingual experiments, please use `dev_2k.tsv` provided in the PAWS-X repo as the development sets for all languages, including English.

+Note: As discussed [here](https://github.com/google-research-datasets/paws/issues/15), a small number of samples in the translated dev and tests contain the placeholder "NS".
+Please make sure you clean them up.

 ## Data Format and Statistics

 All files are in tsv format with four columns: